Configuring ChatGPT in Merlin Backoffice ® Flex

 This is the maximum number of requests per minute allowed by ChatGTP.

-Additional flow limit
+Additional throughput limit

 Daily limit